 Step 1.
 Registration

-Once you have submitted online, your registration form will be automatically available to the Fulbright Foundation/Greek Program Coordinator for a first review.
+The registration form is available online and serves to establish eligibility, which cannot be established through e-mail communication.
+Once submitted, it will be automatically available to the Fulbright Foundation/Greek Program Coordinator for a first review.
 You will receive a confirmation email in the week following your submission.

 Step 2.
 Online Fulbright Application Procedure

-Following successful registration and approval of eligibility, applicants will be given a link to complete the online Fulbright application in English (SLATE platform).
-Applications which have been submitted without prior registration will not be accepted.
+Following successful registration and confirmation of eligibility, applicants will be given a link to complete the online Fulbright application in English (SLATE platform).
+Applications submitted without prior registration will not be accepted.
 When you begin your application, the platform will ask you to confirm that you have contacted the local office (registration) and that you are eligible for this award.

 The Fulbright Foundation accepts ONLY applications submitted online through the SLATE platform.
-Faxed or e-mailed or mailed copies of applications will not be accepted.
+Faxed, emailed, or mailed copies of applications will not be accepted.

-The following documents must be completed / uploaded in the online Embark application:
+The following documents must be completed/uploaded as part of the online application:

-- The Project Statement (Study/Research objectives) section should not exceed five single-spaced pages and clearly detail the background and the purpose of your project and include a timeframe that proves the feasibility of your planned research within the proposed grant period.
+- The Project Statement (Study/Research objectives) section should clearly detail the background and the purpose of your project and include a time frame that proves the feasibility of your planned project/research within the proposed grant period.

-- In the Personal Statement section you will need to include an account of how the applicant’s proposed project and presence in the United States will promote the “mutual understanding” element of the Fulbright Program and the development of educational / professional collaborations between the United States and Greece.
+- In the Personal Statement section you will need to include an account of how your proposed project and presence in the United States will promote the “mutual understanding” element of the Fulbright Program and the development of educational/professional collaborations between the United States and Greece.

-- Letter of Invitation or Admission from a U.S. affiliation; letters should include detailed information on tuition or other fees for the non-degree program.
+- Letter of Invitation from a U.S. affiliation; letters should include detailed information on tuition or other fees for the non-degree program.

 ONLINE APPLICATION SUBMISSION DEADLINE: